Did You Know?

 The 2019 'dead-zone' report card for Chesapeake Bay indicates that the volume of low-oxygen, 'hypoxic' water was on the high end of the normal range, a finding that scientists consider relatively good news given the unfavorable weather conditions.

 CPR News: Sagebrush Helps Support Ecosystems Throughout The West.
-But Today, 50 percent Of The Plant’s Habitat Is Gone
+But about, 50 percent Of The Plant’s Habitat Is Gone

 Sagebrush, which makes up the largest interconnected habitat in America, is vital for the survival of 350 species of plants and animals, and the plant is in trouble.